Noel O'Flynn

-Noel O'Flynn (born 1 December 1951) is a former Irish politician.
-A member of Fianna Fáil, he was a Teachta Dála (TD) for the Cork North-Central constituency from 1997 to 2011 and as a local councillor on Cork City Council from 1991 to 2003.
+Noel O'Flynn (born 1 December 1951) is an Irish Fianna Fáil politician who served as a Teachta Dála (TD) for the Cork North-Central constituency from 1997 to 2011.

 Background and education

 O'Flynn was educated at Regional Technical College, Cork.
 He is married to Frances O'Keeffe and they have three sons, including Kenneth who was co-opted onto Cork City Council in December 2008, and Gary who was a Cork City Councillor from 2003 to 2008, and was charged in March 2013 with soliciting the murder of a detective, an accountant and a Revenue official.